UV Filters Chart: Sunscreen Active Ingredients

 - DHHB

-UVA2 10% Absorbs UVA rays Photostable; Compatible with other UV filters; May provide some protection against free radicals; Approved for use in Europe and Asia; Not approved by the FDA
+UVA2 10% Absorbs UVA rays Photostable; Compatible with other UV filters; May provide some protection against free radicals; Approved for use in Europe and Asia

 Uvasorb HEB